oitsjustjose/Natural-Progression/README.md

 6. Make Planks using Hatchet + Log in crafting grid.
 This will yield **only one plank**.
 7. Make workbench
 8. Using the 3x3 grid of the workbench, create a basic saw using flint and sticks.
 This will allow you to slice logs into **four planks**.
-9. Craft 3x3 of pebbles into cobblestone
+9. Craft 3x3 of pebbles into their respective stones/cobblestones
-10. Craft stone tools and beyond - stone tools can be crafted with *any* stone variant (diorite, andesite, granite), not *just* cobble.
+10. Craft stone tools and beyond - stone tools can be crafted with _any_ stone variant (diorite, andesite, granite), not _just_ cobble.

 ## Sounds